MaryMakarova/PayStation-UE4-SDK/README.md

 Unpack downloaded archive to `{YourProject}/Plugins/`.
 Create folder, if not exists.

 ### Setting up
-Open plugin settings `Setting > Project Settings > Xsolla`, then set `Server Url`, check `Sandbox Mode` checkbox.
+Open plugin settings `Setting > Project Settings > Xsolla PayStation`, then set `Server Url`, check `Sandbox Mode` checkbox.
 Server example for server integration located in `/Server` folder.

 ### How to use in blueprint
 `Xsolla Plugin BP Library` has 5 blueprint function.